18 Best Baby Breakfast Recipes

 2. Banana and Rice Porridge

-Porridge is not only yummy goodness for adults but your baby too.
-It is good for the digestive system and will keep your little one full and give them the burst of energy needed to get through the day.
+Porridge is yummy goodness for adults and your baby, too.
+It is suitable for the digestive system (6) and will keep your little one full and give them the energy needed to get through the day.
 Any cranky baby will smile once they gobble up this mixture of goodness and nutrients.

 Ingredients